Subtalar Dislocation Specialist

 Surgical treatment:

-For more information on subtalar dislocations, please contact the office of Dr. C. Thomas Haytmanek, Orthopedic Foot and Ankle Specialist serving Vail, Colorado and the surrounding Eagle, Vail Mountain Range Community.
+For more information on subtalar dislocations, please contact the office of Dr. C. Thomas Haytmanek, and Dr. Jonathon Backus, Orthopedic Foot and Ankle Specialists serving Vail, Colorado and the surrounding Eagle, Vail Mountain Range Community.